Embrace-clarity/clarity-whitepaper/README.md

 ### Modules Store
 Users will become members of communities of different modules where they can be rewarded for their contribution such as
 - Submitting bugs and issues to the development team
-- Acting like a support agent
+- Acting as a support agent
 - Improving the product by suggesting features and upvoting (small transactions) when they want a feature built
 - Reviewing modules and making sure they are safe for public use.
 - Helping the community grow through social campaigns and marketing